RocketCommunicationsInc/astro-uxds/_content/grm-service-ux-design/grm-schedule.md

 # GRM Schedule
 :::note
 The images depicted on this page use the color palette and fonts from Astro 4.
-All new projects should use Astro 5 colors and fonts should be used for compliant Astro applications.Refer to this section for general user experience guidance only, *not* visual design guidance
+All new projects should use Astro 5 colors and fonts to be considered an Astro applications.
+Refer to this section for general user experience guidance only, *not* visual design guidance.
 :::
 [Launch GRM Schedule Sample App](https://grm-schedule.astrouxds.com/) | [Design Materials and Source Code](#contentBottom)